-As business entities, they exist to protect, and sometimes to conceal or at least misrepresent the assets of the shell company’s owner.
+As business entities, shell companies exist to protect, and sometimes to conceal (or at least misrepresent) the assets of the shell company’s owner.
 But there’s nothing necessarily illegal about shell corporations themselves.
 It’s important to not only understand the definition of a shell company, but also to recognize how and why they’re used by businesses and people.

 How Are Shell Companies Created?

 There is more than one way to create a shell company.
 Most often, the people or corporations that launch new shell corporations use a registered agent in the country where the company will have its legal headquarters.
 So, in the United States, shell companies would need to register with the Securities and Exchange Commission.

 In most countries, the agent must register his or her name, and the name of an owner or a shareholder director.
 The cost of creating and legally registering a corporation will vary from country to country, from as little as a few thousand dollars to as much as several hundred thousand dollars.

 Being “hollow,” by definition, shell companies can do many things.
 They can open bank and brokerage accounts.
 They can transfer funds in and out of their home country.
 They can buy and sell real estate or other companies.
 And own copyrights and earn royalties on those copyrights.

 💡 Quick Tip: Investment fees are assessed in different ways, including trading costs, account management fees, and possibly broker commissions.
 When you open an investment account, be sure to get the exact breakdown of your “all-in costs” so you know what you’re paying.

 3 Uses of Shell Companies